-In the field of electrical engineering, fully online bachelor's and master's degree programs are available, as well as degree program options with some on-campus requirements.
-In hybrid bachelor's degree programs, students use the college's on-campus lab facilities to get hands-on learning.
+In the field of electrical engineering, fully online bachelor's and master's degree programs are available.
+Hybrid programs are also available; these programs require students to use the college's on-campus lab facilities for hands-on learning or lab work.
 Master's degree programs culminating in a thesis may require students to present and defend the thesis in person.

 An online bachelor's degree program in electrical engineering prepares students to solve complex problems involving automotive systems, communications devices, power generators and other advanced forms of machinery.
 Prerequisites for many online bachelor's degree programs include general education, advanced mathematics and computer programming coursework.
 Related programs include mechanical, electronics and computer engineering.